 I've tested a number of running watches over the years, but when it came to actual training and racing, I always went back to the Garmin Forerunner 235.
 It had everything — a big and bright display, accurate tracking and a great battery life.
 Its successor, the Garmin Forerunner 245 Music, has all that and more.

-At $349, the Forerunner 245 Music is nearly as expensive as the Apple Watch Series 4 ($399), but its in-depth tracking features and much better battery life makes it the better choice for serious runners.
+At $349, the Forerunner 245 Music is nearly as expensive as the Apple Watch Series 5 ($399), but its in-depth tracking features and much better battery life makes it the better choice for serious runners.
 If you want to save some money, the Forerunner 245 ($299) has all the same features as the Forerunner 245 Music, but without the onboard music storage.
 Garmin fans on a budget should also check out the Garmin Forerunner 45 ($199), which has fewer features, but a similarly attractive design and display, as well as 13-hour battery life in GPS mode.

 After all these years and all those miles, my Garmin Forerunner 235 still works great, but it doesn't do music.
 If I were to upgrade, the Forerunner 245 Music would be my pick.